Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 1. Inventory

-This stage establishes visibility.
+This stage establishes visibility and transparency.

 Without a complete inventory, rationalization cannot begin.